An Overview of Cyber Security Funding for Open Source Software: Materials and Methods

-It can be noted that thematic analysis is sometimes triangulated with other qualitative methodologies, including what is known as grounded theory.
-However, a step toward deductive reasoning with prior theoretical premises was omitted on the grounds that the existing OSS funding research is too scant for developing sound theoretical building blocks.
-Though, regarding grounded theory, which essentially assumes that a theory can be found from \text{data---it} is grounded there, the final Section~\ref{sec: discussion} discusses also theoretical implications of the qualitative results reached.
-Grounded theory provides also means to further elaborate the coding process behind the thematic analysis: the initial identification of themes involved open coding, which resulted in many themes, which were then refined and reduced by the means of axial coding, and selective coding was finally used for collating and sharpening the themes from the axial coding~\citep{Stol16, Williams19}.
-What separates the coding done from grounded theory is that no explicit theorization was done alongside the analysis and the themes were not taken as latent~\citep[cf.][]{Terry17}.
-In addition to the procedural coding logic, it is important to emphasize that all the paper's authors were involved in the analysis.
+Regarding coding, the initial identification of themes involved open coding, which resulted in many themes, which were then refined and reduced by the means of axial coding, and selective coding was finally used for collating and sharpening the themes from the axial coding~\cite{Stol16, Williams19}.
+What separates the coding done from grounded theory is that no explicit theorization was done alongside the analysis and the themes were not taken as latent~(cf.~\cite{Terry17}).
+In addition to the procedural coding logic, it is important to emphasize that all of the paper's authors were involved in the analysis.

 It is also worth emphasizing that the coding was rather straightforward due to the relatively short descriptions provided for the funding decisions.
 In general, the STA tends to provide a little more information than the OpenSSF, but even that information typically only amounts to a few short paragraphs.
 Both funding bodies describe their decisions in unstructured formats.
 In addition to the slight variance between the funding bodies, there is a variance between individual funding decisions; some are described shortly, while others are elaborated in detail.
 This variance justifies also the qualitative approach because a quantitative approach might be biased due to the variance.
 The simplicity of the final, collated themes eased the coding and its robustness.
-For instance, it is rather trivial to determine whether a funded project is about operating systems~\citep[e.g.,][]{OpenSSF24e}, logging libraries~\citep{STA24h}, desktop environments~\citep{STA24i}, or programming language ecosystems \citep[e.g.,][]{OpenSSF24d, STA24e}.
-As can be deduced from Fig.~\ref{fig: sta example}, most of the funding decisions and the themes for these do not require complicated reasoning.
+For instance, it is rather trivial to determine whether a funded project is about operating systems~(e.g., \cite{OpenSSF24e}), logging libraries~\cite{STA24h}, desktop environments~\cite{STA24i}, or programming language ecosystems (e.g., \cite{OpenSSF24d, STA24e}), and so forth.